Implant Supported Dentures

 What should I expect if I undergo an implant procedure?

 Getting implant supported dentures is a multi-step process that generally requires 2 in-office surgeries performed several months apart.
 During the first visit, implants will be secured within their designated locations inside the jaw.
 They will then be left to heal over a period of 6 to 9 months.
 You may be fitted for temporary dentures to wear during this time.
-At the conclusion of your waiting period, you’ll return to your provider’s office to have the implants re-exposed and either an abutment or bar secured to them.
+At the conclusion of your waiting period, you’ll return to our office to have the implants re-exposed and either an abutment or bar secured to them.
 Lastly, you’ll be fitted for your final dentures, which will contain connective hardware for easy attachment.

 How will I need to care for my implant supported dentures?